-As of March 31, 2024 Actual Pro Forma (1) Pro Forma As Adjusted (2)(3) Consolidated Balance Sheet Data: (in thousands) Cash and cash equivalents \$ 112,071 \$ 241,372 \$ 431,700 Marketable securities 21,656 21,656 21,656 Working capital (3) 117,258 246,559 437,122 Total assets 177,375 306,676 496,769 Total liabilities 67,726 55,718 55,483 Redeemable convertible preferred stock 495,575 - Accumulated deficit (414,167) (414,167) (414,167) Total stockholders' equity (deficit) (385,926) 250,958 441,286
+As of March 31, 2024

+Actual Pro Forma (1) Pro Forma As Adjusted (2)(3)

+Consolidated Balance Sheet Data: (in thousands)

+Cash and cash equivalents \$ 112,071 \$ 241,372 \$

+Marketable securities 21,656 21,656

+Working capital (4) 117,258 246,559

+Total assets 177,375 306,676

+Total liabilities 67,726 55,718

+Redeemable convertible preferred stock 495,575 -

+Accumulated deficit (414,167) (414,167)

+Total stockholders' equity (deficit) (385,926) 250,958

-(1) The pro forma balance sheet data gives effect to (i) the elimination of the derivative liability related to the tranche closing of Series C redeemable convertible preferred stock in May 2024, (ii) the issuance of 41,264,982 shares of Series C redeemable convertible preferred stock, convertible into 8,826,699 shares of common stock, in May 2024 for approximately \$129.3 million in aggregate net proceeds therefrom, (iii) the Preferred Stock Conversion and the Common Stock Reclassification (as if each had occurred as of March 31, 2024), and (iv) the filing and effectiveness of our amended and restated certificate of incorporation to be in effect immediately prior to the closing of this offering.
+(1) The pro forma balance sheet data gives effect to (i) the elimination of the derivative liability related to the tranche closing of Series C redeemable convertible preferred stock in May 2024, (ii) the issuance of 41,264,982 shares of Series C redeemable convertible preferred stock in May 2024 for approximately \$129.3 million in aggregate net proceeds therefrom, (iii) the Preferred Stock Conversion and the Common Stock Reclassification (as if each had occurred as of March 31, 2024), and (iv) the filing and effectiveness of our amended and restated certificate of incorporation to be in effect immediately prior to the closing of this offering.

-(2) The pro forma as adjusted column in the consolidated balance sheet data gives effect to (i) the pro forma adjustments described in footnote (1) above and (ii) the issuance and sale of 13,125,000 shares of our common stock in this offering at the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-(3) We define working capital as current assets less current liabilities.
+- (2) The pro forma as adjusted column in the consolidated balance sheet data gives effect to (i) the pro forma adjustments described in footnote (1) above and (ii) the issuance and sale of shares of our common stock in this offering at the assumed initial public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) The pro forma as adjusted information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, each of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$1.0 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase or decrease, as applicable, each of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by \$1.0 million, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (4) We define working capital as current assets less current liabilities.
 See our unaudited interim condensed consolidated financial statements and the related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.